Workers’ Compensation Common Questions

 About The Team At Marshall Grinder Debski Pitts

-Here is Marshall Grinder Debski Pitts, client communication is our top priority, and we are here to answer your calls.
+Here at Marshall Grinder Debski Pitts, client communication is our top priority, and we are here to answer your calls.
 When you choose to work with our attorneys, you’re choosing a firm with 40+ years of experience, attention to detail, care and compassion, and support every step of the way.

 We focus on cases involving workers’ compensation, social security disability, veterans benefits claims, and evaluation of all legal matters.
-Our lawyers and staff understand each client brings a new perspective and a different understanding of their case.
+Our lawyers and staff understand each client requires a new perspective and a different understanding of their case.
 We’re here to help and support you, and use our expertise to resolve your situation.

-If you are seeking help with a worker’s compensation claim, call Marshall Grinder Debski Pitts Law Firm to get started.
+If you are seeking help with a workers’ compensation claim, call Marshall Grinder Debski Pitts Law Firm to get started.
 This team of dedicated lawyers will take the time to understand your case and your needs, and will work to get you the full benefits you are owed.
 If you need a workers’ comp attorney in Akron, you have come to the right place.

 Don’t wait.
 Schedule a free consultation today, and for immediate assistance, call us toll-free at (330) 762-0280.